La Luz del Mundo

-The three church leaders have faced accusations of sexual abuse and some have pled guilty to these accusation and are serving time.
+The three church leaders have faced accusations of sexual abuse.
 In June 2019, church leader Naasón Joaquín García was arrested at Los Angeles International Airport and charged with sex crimes by the California Department of Justice.
-On June 8, 2022 he pled guilty to three charges concerning the sexual abuse of children and was sentenced to a maximum 16 years and 8 months in prison.
+On June 8, 2022, he pled guilty to three charges concerning the sexual abuse of children and was sentenced to a maximum 16 years and 8 months in prison.

 Name

-The full name of the Church is Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo ("Church of the Living God, Pillar and Ground of The Truth, The Light of the World") which is derived from two passages in the Bible, Matthew 5:14 and 1 Timothy 3:15.
+The full name of the Church in Spanish is Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo, which translates to Church of the Living God, Pillar and Ground of The Truth, The Light of the World.
+The name of the Church is derived from two passages in the Bible: 1 Timothy 3:15 and Matthew 5:14.

 History

 Historical background

 Eusebio Joaquín González was born on August 14, 1896, in Colotlán, Jalisco, Mexico.
 At a young age, he joined the Constitutional Army during the Mexican Revolution.
 While he was on leave with his father in Guadalajara in 1920, he met Elisa Flores, also from Colotlán, whom he later married.
 While stationed in the state of Coahuila in 1926, he came into contact with preachers under the pseudo names Saulo and Silas (after Saul and Silas, from the New Testament), two ascetic preachers from the Iglesia Cristiana Espiritual.
 Their teachings forbade their followers to keep good hygiene and wear regular clothes.
-Their real names were Antonio Munez and Francisco Flores, and had become preachers just two years earlier.
+Their real names were Antonio Muñez and Francisco Flores, and had become preachers just two years earlier.

 Sources about their lives are secondary and often contradict each other.